 In General: Red is power--both AC and DC, Yellow is DC, Blue is signal, Black is ground.

-Power Transformer: Input wires are 125v AC, Black is hot, White is common, Green/Yellow is chassis ground.
-Output wires are 6.2v AC through 2 green wires, high voltage 350v DC is 2 red wires.
+Power Transformer: Input wires are 125v AC, Black is hot, White is neutral, Green/Yellow is chassis safety ground.
+Output wires are high voltage AC through 2 red wires (both hot), 6.2v AC through 2 green wires (both hot).

 Output Transformer: Blue is signal in from V3, Red is 326v AC input from B+1, Orange is 16 ohm speaker output, Brown 8 ohm, Yellow 4 ohm.

-Tube Filament Heaters: Tightly twisted wire pairs: V1, V2 (pre-amp tubes) and the red "On LED" get 6.2v DC from Red (hot) & White (ground) wires.
-V3 (output tube) gets 6.2v AC from White (hot) & White (common) wires.
+Tube Filament Heaters: Tightly twisted wire pairs: V1, V2 (pre-amp tubes) and the red "On LED" get 6.3v DC from Red (hot) & White (ground) wires.
+Using DC for the preamp tube heaters helps cut down on 60Hz heater hum--this is a cool feature.
+V3 (Power tube) gets 6.3v AC from two White wires (both hot).

 Inside Back Panel

-This is an excellent first mod because it adds the ability to run higher power 6L6, EL34 and 6CA7 tubes and maximize the amp's power output by adjusting the output tube bias.
+This is an excellent first mod because it adds the ability to run higher power 6L6, EL34 and 6CA7 power tubes and maximize the amp's power output by adjusting the power tube bias.
 By putting this extra resistor on a switch you can easily switch between the standard 6V6 tube for practice and high power tubes for gigs.
 The actual measured output of the (non-Ultra) Special 6 amp was 4 watts clean RMS with a 6V6, and 7 watts with a 6L6.
-Output for the EL34 and 6CA7 is estimated to be around 8 to 9 watts.
+Output for the EL34 and 6CA7 with the bias switch was measured at 8.4 watts.

-To add this flexibility you simply add a switched 560 ohm 5 watt resistor in parallel with the existing 470 ohm R39 (see pic below).
+To add this flexibility you simply add a switched 560 ohm 5 watt resistor (see update below) in parallel with the existing 470 ohm R39 (see pic below).
 With both resistors connected in parallel bias resistance drops to 255 ohms.

 Switched Bias Mod

-Connect one end of the 560 ohm 5 watt resistor to the hot side of R39 (blue wire, R39 ground side is black wire) and connect the other end to an on/off toggle switch.
+Connect one end of the new bias resistor to the hot side of R39 (blue wire, R39 ground side is black wire) and connect the other end to an on/off toggle switch.
 The other terminal of the toggle switch is connected to ground.
-When the toggle switch is in the "On" position the new 560 ohm resistor is in parallel with R39 and the bias is correct for high power 6L6 and EL34 tubes, when the switch is off the new resistor is out of the circuit and bias is controlled by R39 which is correct for 6V6 type tubes.
+When the toggle switch is in the "On" position the new resistor is in parallel with R39 and the bias is correct for 6L6 and EL34 class tubes, when the switch is Off (disconnected) the new resistor is out of the circuit and bias is controlled by R39 which is correct for 6V6 type tubes.
 The output transformer will run pretty hot with an EL34 tube but no one has reported a failure.

 Bias Mini-Toggle Switch